mw-orcl/adb-connectors/microsoft-power-bi-gateway/power-bi-gateway/power-bi-gateway-connector-guide.md

 ![win-instance](./images/win-instance.png)

+Download the ADB Wallet on your machine running Microsoft Data Gateway.
+To download and configure the wallet see [here](?lab=wallet).

 3. Install Microsoft Data Gateway on the Windows instance with these steps:
    1. Connect to the Power BI Service